lalpix/lalpix/README.md

 - 👋 Hi, I’m @lalpix JT
-- 👀 I’m interested in 3D printing, SW & HW dev
-- 🌱 I’m currently learning more about embeded systems
+- 🌱 I’m currently learning more about HW of embeded systems
 - 🧰 Working partly as a flutter dev
+- 🎓 Studying at CTU Prague Faculty of electrical engineering

 <!---
 lalpix/lalpix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.